 Our faculty constantly updates its pedagogy, keeping abreast with the latest trends to ensure student success, retention, and graduation.
 They often participate in seminars and workshops to revisit teaching strategies and philosophies, such as the Universal Design for Learning, DEI-informed and anti-racist pedagogies, Culture of Care, Open Education Resources (OER), Writing-Across-the-Curriculum, and Teaching Spanish for Heritage Speakers.

-For more details on our faculty’s scholarly and teaching activity over the past two years, see our newsletter and the June 2020 MLA interview with BMCCs Modern Languages Department Faculty.
+For more details on our faculty’s scholarly and teaching activity over the past two years, see the June 2020 MLA interview with BMCCs Modern Languages Department Faculty.